Is it possible to homeschool when Mom is sick?

 Nextflix has lots of choices for educational science-related documentaries that your children can watch while you rest.
 Just do a search on instantwatcher.com to find a show to go with whatever topics you’re currently teaching them.
 Or you can use Google to find the names of some educational shows or documentaries, and then check to see if Netflix or Amazon Prime (or whatever service you use) has those shows.

-One thing they can do is read historical fiction books!
+One thing they could do was read historical fiction books!
 If you have kiddos who love to read, this is an excellent option!
 In fact, you may find that they want to do history all day and skip the other subjects.
 I personally don’t have a problem with that as long as they’re doing something constructive, and reading historical fiction can truly be a great way to study history and make it interesting and easy to understand.

 If you’re going to have your children read historical fiction, check online (or have older students check for themselves) to find public domain (free) historical fiction books.
 Here is an article that tells how to find public domain books.
 Many local libraries now have ebooks available too, so take advantage of it if yours does!